 Feedback from Western's Your Feedback Student Questionnaire on Courses and Teaching (SQCT) can be used to make decisions about courses and programming and is also considered in regular faculty review procedures, including promotion and tenure.

-In this transitional year, as we move the SQCT online, it is particularly important to remember that the numerical data is not meant to provide a final assessment of an instructor's teaching; it should be seen as a form of constructive feedback that provides insight into the ways in which students learn and interact with instructors and course materials, promoting conversation, reflection, and action.
-Combined with other indicators of instructional success, questionnaire numerical data constructs a wider "picture" of individual instruction at Western, while questionnaire comments provide a context for interpreting the numerical data.
+In this transitional year, as we move the SQCT online, it is particularly important to remember that the numerical results is not meant to provide a final assessment of an instructor's teaching; it should be seen as a form of constructive feedback that provides insight into the ways in which students learn and interact with instructors and course materials, promoting conversation, reflection, and action.
+Combined with other indicators of instructional success, questionnaire numerical results constructs a wider "picture" of individual instruction at Western, while questionnaire comments provide a context for interpreting the numerical results.

 While research indicates that response rates often drop when introducing an online SQCT, previous research has indicated there is no significant difference between the mean ratings scores on SQCTs administered online vs. in-class.
 In addition, while there is no statistical difference between the type of comments students provide (i.e., positive, negative, or neutral), students are more likely to leave longer and more thoughtful comments on online SQCTs (Stowell, Addison, & Smith, 2012; Venette, Sellnow, & McIntyre, 2010; Dommeyer, Baum, Hanna & Chapman, 2004).